TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>buckets.default.w</code>
 </td>
 <td>
-he number of replicas which must reply to a write request, indicating that the write was received
+The number of replicas which must reply to a write request, indicating that the write was received
 </td>
 <td>